 We love the yummy flavors of chocolates or cupcakes; they are definitely wonderful variations to make.
 What about – channeling your creativity to add flavors that are good to your taste.
 For example, add cinnamon to the batter will give it more warmth.
 What about substituting the white sugar with brown sugar – if you enjoy the taste of molasses.
 What about making a savory waffle cone with a kick – tabasco or Sriracha anyone?

-Here are some helpful tools to make waffle cones:
+Here are three helpful tools to make waffle cones:

 Using the waffle cone maker